eviishondell/evolone-pui-hw/final-project/README.md

 1. [ChatGPT](https://help.openai.com/en/articles/7925741-chatgpt-shared-links-faq) / [Gemini](https://support.google.com/gemini/answer/13743730?hl=en&co=GENIE.Platform%3DDesktop): share the anonymous link to all of your chat histories relevant to this project

 ![Portfolio Screenshot](../final-project/images/gpt-error.png)

+- Calculating the animation for the CSS hero images on the Landing Page
+- Color Check for legibility
 ---

 ### Appendix